Zenatech Announces Approval To List Common Shares On The Nasdaq Capital Market

+ZenaTech Announces Approval to List Common Shares on the Nasdaq Capital Market

-(MENAFN- GlobeNewsWire - Nasdaq) TORONTO, Ontario, Sept.
-30, 2024 (GLOBE NEWSWIRE) -- ZenaTech, Inc. (Nasdaq: ZENA) (“ZenaTech"), a technology company specializing in AI (Artificial Intelligence) drone solutions and enterprise SaaS (Software-as-a-Service) solutions, today announced that its common shares are approved for listing on the nasdaq Capital market ("Nasdaq") under the ticker symbol "ZENA".
+TORONTO, Ontario – ZenaTech, Inc. (Nasdaq: ZENA) (“ZenaTech"), a technology company specializing in AI (Artificial Intelligence) drone solutions and enterprise SaaS (Software-as-a-Service) solutions, today announced that its common shares are approved for listing on the Nasdaq Capital Market ("Nasdaq") under the ticker symbol "ZENA".

 ZenaTech's common shares are expected to commence trading on October 1st, 2024.